How to support your local yarn stores, indie dyers and designers from home

 As much as we all want to support our local yarn stores and indie dyers at this time, money is understandably a concern.
 The Wool Kitchen is giving you a helping hand to het your hooks into some of her beautiful hand-dyed skeins by now offering a free second class delivery option on her website.

-Hedgehog fibres are once again shipping to most countries, so check out their online store for the latest updates.
-You can also join one of their yarn clubs where you get a monthly shipment of lovely hand-dyed yarns, the next round of clubs goes live in mid May so make sure you keep checking in so you don’t miss out!
+Hedgehog fibres are still shipping to most countries, so check out their online store for the latest updates.
+You can also join one of their yarn clubs where you get a monthly shipment of lovely hand-dyed yarns, the next round of clubs goes live in February 2021 so make sure you keep checking in so you don't miss out!

-If you’re all about ethically produced and fully traceable yarns, then Crafternoon treats is definitely a producer you should check out.
-There’s currently loads of special discounts available on her etsy store, so check it out and grab yourself a bargain!
+If you're all about ethically produced and fully traceable yarns, then Crafternoon treats is definitely a producer you should check out.
+Check out her etsy store and grab yourself some lovely yarn!

 Free lockdown patterns